codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 [Genymotion](http://www.genymotion.com/) is an incredibly fast, memory-efficient VM that runs the Android OS in a more accurate manner than even the official emulator.
 Many Android developers do all their device testing using this emulator especially when Google Play services is concerned.
 In addition, the official Android emulator is plagued with a lot of bugs (i.e. intermittent network loss) that Genymotion is usually a far more reliable option.

 To setup your genymotion emulator [sign up](https://www.genymotion.com/account/login/) and follow the [installation guide](https://docs.genymotion.com/Content/Home.htm).

+**Note:** If you already have installed Genymotion on your system then you can skip this steps and go straight to [setup Google Play Services](#setup-google-play-services)

 #### Installation